 Have you suffered a spinal cord injury as a result of an accident in Tampa, FL?
 Don’t let those responsible for your rising medical bills, lost wages, and suffering off the hook.
-Call Catania & Catania, P.A., and have our Tampa spinal cord injury lawyers help you fight to hold them accountable.
+Call Catania and Catania Injury Lawyers, and have our Tampa spinal cord injury lawyers help you fight to hold them accountable.

 We’ll draw on our 120+ years of collective experience and leverage our resources to get you the compensation you deserve.
 We’ve been putting families in Tampa first since 1992, and we’re ready to stand up for you today.

-How Catania & Catania, P.A., Can Help With Your Tampa Spinal Cord Injury Case
+How Catania and Catania Injury Lawyers Can Help With Your Tampa Spinal Cord Injury Case

 Damage to the spinal cord can cause excruciating pain, limit your ability to work, and fundamentally change the way your body works.
 While money won’t guarantee that you make a full recovery, it can certainly make life a lot easier.
-But, in order to get the full compensation you deserve, you’ll need an experienced Tampa injury lawyer in your corner.
+But, in order to get the full compensation you deserve, you’ll need an experienced personal injury attorney in Tampa, FL in your corner.

-Catania & Catania, P.A., has been a fierce advocate for spinal cord injury victims in Tampa for more than 29 years.
+Catania and Catania Injury Lawyers has been a fierce advocate for spinal cord injury victims in Tampa for more than 29 years.
 Our legal team has successfully won $500 Million (and counting) on behalf of our clients.
 We’re ready to help you move forward and demand the financial justice you deserve.

 When you hire our law firm, you can expect us to: